wp-plugins/ical-events/readme.txt

 = My server does not support `fopen` on URLs.
 Can I still use this plugin? =

-As of version 1.8, this plugin supports usage of cURL via the `url-cache` plugin.
+As of version 1.8, this plugin supports usage of cURL via the <a href="http://mcnicks.org/software/wordpress/url-cache/">`url-cache` plugin</a>.
 If your server does not support `fopen` on URLs, install the `url-cache` plugin and `ical-events` will automatically use cURL instead of `fopen`.